PANCHO7532/alienswarm-sdk/README.md

 # Alien Swarm SDK
-This is the latest untouched* SDK code release of Alien Swarm publicly released on Steam!
+This is the latest untouched* SDK code release of Alien Swarm publicly released on Steam, but for modern systems!

-## A bit of history
-Technically this is the most modern version of Source that you'll ever get from Valve.
-This branch happens to be just behind Portal 2's branch so you'll enjoy *mostly* all the fancy updates made to Source!

-However, compared to the Source 2013 SDK you don't have the traditional map compilers (vbsp, vvis, vrad) or other miscellaneous tools/devtools, not even VPC for generating an solution file!

 # Build Instructions
 ## Windows (Visual Studio)
-I'll paste this one from the VDC page, asuming you'll be working with Visual Studio 2010 or 2022*:
+There are included project files for Visual Studio 2005, 2010 and 2022 (subject to change on the future)**

+If you're using an version that's not stated in here I'll paste these instructions from the VDC page, that should set you up on upgrading the project files by yourself:
 - Go inside the `src/game/server` folder and double click on `swarm_sdk_server.vcproj`.
 This will load the project into Visual Studio.
 In the solution explorer, right click on the solution and choose Add -> Existing project.
 Add both these projects to your solution:
 ```